parlance-zz/g-diffuser-bot/README.md

 Sept 10/2022 Update - The first functioning implementation of the in/out-paint system is finally complete.
 Please try it ASAP!
 It's awesome!!

+Edit: I have a feeling the outpaint implementation may garner some traffic.
+Please forgive the implementation as I've been very busy and trying to write code as fast as psosible.
+This software is distributed under the Unlicense (https://unlicense.org/) and you are under no obligation, but if you could find it in your heart to credit me that would be appreciated.
+If you're looking for the implementation it can be found in _get_matched_noise in diffuser_server.py.
+Thank you.

 Real instructions and documentation to come later, but if you're feeling brave:

 Install instructions: